5yler/gigabug/README.md

 ### `speedsensor.cpp`
 `SpeedSensor` class for calculating speed based on Hall Effect sensors.

+### `autonomousled.cpp`
+`AutonomousLED` turns an LED on when autonomous, blinks at ~1Hz when semiautomatic, and is off when in remote control mode.

 ### How To Generate Custom ROS Message Libraries For Arduino

 ```